CHAPTER THIRTY—CONDITIONS

 “Will he find out you’re lying?”
 Sesame asked.

 Richard exchanged a glance with Chelo, who was on her way from the supply room.
-His colleagues were already beginning the initial stages of building Sesame’s body.
+His colleagues were already beginning the initial stages of building Sesame’s body, planning to use the schematics for Larkspur’s android as a blueprint, but simplify it wherever possible.

 “We’re hoping not,” Richard said.